DNP – Family Nurse Practitioner Track (DNP-FNP) Admission Requirements:

 Practice/Clinical Hours (for those who have masters in nursing course work)

-Documentation verifying the number of practice hours completed in a nationally accredited graduate nursing program (A maximum of 400 practice hours may be transferred into the DNP/FNP track of study from a nationally accredited master’s in nursing program).
+Documentation verifying the number of practice hours completed in a nationally accredited graduate nursing program (a maximum of 400 practice hours may be transferred into the DNP-FNP track of study from a nationally accredited master’s in nursing program).
 Many transcripts list practice hours.
-If the university/college you attended does not record the practice hours on your transcript, a letter from your college or university Department
+If the university/college you attended does not record the practice hours on your transcript, a letter from your college or university department can be submitted upon acceptance to the program.